erizov/Professor/semester_1/lecture_06_advanced_trees/avl_tree/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

-A hierarchical data structure algorithm that organizes data in a tree-like structure with nodes and edges.
-Solves problems like hierarchical data representation, efficient searching, and data organization.
+A hierarchical data structure algorithm that organizdatasetata in a tree-like structure with nodes and edges.
+Addresses hierarchical data representation, efficient searchinginformationd data organization.
 Example: Organizing file system directories in a tree structure for navigation.
-Works by connecting nodes through parent-child relationships, enabling efficient traversal and search operations.
+Operates by connecting nodes through parent-child relationships, enabling efficient traversal and search operations.

 **Key Characteristics:**
 - **Time Complexity**: Varies